untoxa/gbvm/readme.md

-# Simple VM for script-driven game boy games
+# Simple VM for the script-driven Game Boy or SMS/GG/MSX games

+You need GBDK-2020 v.4.1 and higher to compile this repo

 Features:
 - human readable assembler-like scripts
 - rom banks support
 - multi-threading

 Notes:
-- threads share same memory
+- threads share the same memory
-- context's stack grows ahead
+- contexts stack grows ahead

 Instead of 100 words:

 ![scheme](/scheme.png)

-Game structures overlaying:
+Your game objects in RAM may overlay VM memory, for example, like this:

 ![scheme](/scheme2.png)

-Example of execution on the Sega Game Gear:
+Example script running on the Sega Game Gear:

 ![example](/example.png)